- 1What Is Gout?

 Aspiration: The joint may be directly aspirated using a needle, and uric acid crystals are examined under the microscope.

-Colchicine is a drug to manage inflammation and pain if taken within 24 hours of a gout attack administered by oral route.
+Colchicine is a drug that can manage inflammation and pain if taken within 24 hours of a gout attack and administered by oral route.

 Oral and injectable corticosteroids can relieve pain and swelling.

-Although genetic predispositions and other factors play an important role in gout, however, specific changes in lifestyle may prevent it, enlisted as follows;
+Although genetic predispositions and other factors play an important role in gout, specific changes in lifestyle may prevent it, enlisted as follows:

 Drinking plenty of water to maintain proper kidney function.